 By the 1930s, Frank reunited with Hughes, working for a time with Hughes Aircraft and later beginning to work as a contractor with some of the other major aircraft companies on the West Coast.

-Frank told of flying for the Army of Ethiopian Emperor Haile Selassie as the country came under attack in the mid 1930s from the Italian forces under dictator Mussolini.
+Although this story apparently is unconfirmed (see readers’ comments below), Frank told of flying for the Army of Ethiopian Emperor Haile Selassie as the country came under attack in the mid 1930s from the Italian forces under dictator Mussolini.
 In the late 1930s, Frank served for a short time as an instructor of African American pilots at Tuskegee Institute.
 After the United States entered World War II, Frank told of working again with Hughes in various capacities for the U. S. military.
 He worked again with Hughes after the war as the latter was building and financing the so called “Spruce Goose,” a gigantic (for the time) flying boat made entirely of wood.
 However, the aircraft was not completed in time to contribute to the war effort and never went into production beyond the first working prototype.

 In the late 1940s, Frank had turned his attention to the growing automotive industry, building custom cars for celebrities.
-Two of his other automotive achievements were building a fiberglass bodied car for a Disney exectutive that later appeared to strongly influence the design of the first Chevrolet Corvette and building a custom car that he called the “Baby LeSabre” after the F-86 airplane.
+Two of his other automotive achievements were building a fiberglass bodied car for a Disney executive that later appeared to strongly influence the design of the first Chevrolet Corvette and building a custom car that he called the “Baby LeSabre” after the F-86 airplane.
 It was built from a salvaged Crosley station wagon and included parts from at least a half dozen other cars.
 Its design included styling cues from Harley Earl’s 1950 concept car for General Motors called the LeSabre.